Hugo Emmerzael talks to Cristi Puiu about his latest film ‘Malmkrog’ (2020)

 I don’t know, but it’s a good question.
 Once somebody asked me what the best position of the camera is.
 I mean, what can you say?
 But I believed then and I believe now that the best position of the camera is the one where death is visible.
 And I think the best thing you can tell your actors is the thing that is going to trigger a reflection about death.
 I believe that this is the most important event we are facing in this world and this does not mean that other events aren’t important.
 But I do think this one is crucial.
 So maybe the real denominator of all my films is death.

 Malmkrog premiered as part of the 70th Berlin International Film Festival.
-It does not currently have a UK release date.
+It does not currently have a UK or US distributor.